ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/loading.md

 1 row in set.
 Elapsed: 1.232 sec.
 ```

-Note how we are not required to specify the file format and use a glob pattern to read all `*.json.gz` files in the bucket.
-ClickHouse automatically infers the format is JSONEachRow (ndjson) from the file extension and contents.
+Note how we are not required to specify the file format.
+Instead, we use a glob pattern to read all `*.json.gz` files in the bucket.
+ClickHouse automatically infers the format is `JSONEachRow` (ndjson) from the file extension and contents.
 A format can be manually specified through parameter functions in case ClickHouse is unable to detect it.

 ```sql
 SELECT * FROM s3('https://datasets-documentation.s3.eu-west-3.amazonaws.com/pypi/json/*.json.gz', JSONEachRow)